HidekiAI/lenzu/README.md

 ### Tesseract

 Although I seem to sound like tesseract is unreliable, it's the reverse.
 I am the one that is making tesseract unreliable.
+I want to emphasasize that I am not disappointed of Tesseract, in fact, people should be disappointed of how I used it.
+I'm also thankful of such free and open sourced library, and knowing how difficult it is to OCR Japanese (hint: Google/Bing for papers on  Japanese OCR, you'll find almost none!
+See also my next section on [EasyOCR](#easyocr) as well).

-For example, my current implementation is based on collections of manga panels.
+In any case, I'm using it wrongly, for example, my current implementation is based on collections of manga panels.
 Indeed, Windows OCR does superior job in comparison, but if I was to separate each block of texts (i.e. using OpenCV) and then pass it down to tesseract, it can do quite well as-is.
 For example, look at this:

 ![Ubunchu Manga - partitioned](assets/ubunchu01_02_panel01_section_02.png)